Witt vectors, semirings, and total positivity: The composition structure on symmetric functions over

 \subsection{Explicit description of a $\Lambda_\bN$-action}

-For the convenience of the reader, let us say what it means for the composition algebra $\Lambda_\bN$ to act on an $\bN$-algebra $A$ in elementary terms.
+For the convenience of the reader, let us spell out what it means for the composition algebra $\Lambda_\bN$ to act on an $\bN$-algebra $A$ in elementary terms.
 For each partition $\lambda$, there is a set map

 such that the following identities hold